Connect With Us

 Your Credit Score and History

-Even minor differences in your score can significantly affect your monthly payment and overall affordability.
+Even minor differences in your score can greatly affect your monthly payment and overall affordability.
 If your credit needs work, strategies like a rapid rescore can help improve your score quickly, potentially qualifying you for a better mortgage rate.

 Loan-to-Value (LTV) Ratio and Down Payment

 The loan amount and down payment are critical components in determining the terms of a conventional loan.
-A larger down payment reduces the principal amount financed, resulting in more favorable interest rates and lower monthly mortgage payments.
+A larger down payment lowers the principal amount financed, resulting in more favorable interest rates and lower monthly mortgage payments.

 Borrowers who contribute at least 20% of the purchase price can potentially eliminate the need for private mortgage insurance, an expense that impacts monthly mortgage budgets.
 A lower LTV ratio signals less risk to the lender.
 Calculate your ideal down payment with our conventional loan down payment calculator.
+See 3% down conventional loan programs for low-down-payment options.

 Loan Term and Type

-The type of mortgage you choose—whether a fixed-rate mortgage or an adjustable-rate mortgage—also impacts your rate.
+The type of mortgage you choose - whether a fixed-rate mortgage or an adjustable-rate mortgage - also impacts your rate.
 For instance, a 7/1 ARM might start with a lower rate than a 30-year fixed loan.
 Compare your options using our mortgage program comparison calculator.

 Debt-to-Income (DTI) Ratio